themi/magrav/hat-pack/01-chemical-nanocoat-copper.md

 c.
 Suspend copper inside the steam container or put on a tray so the copper will be above the top of the liquid.

-c.
+d.
 Pour in boiling water and replace the lid.
 Leave for 12 hrs.

 CAUTION: Caustic reacts violently with hot water!